zhouziyue233/LLM-simulation/README.md

 $$\Large\displaystyle p^t_{i,r} = \alpha_{i,r} + \gamma p^{t-1}_{i,r} + \delta p^{t-1}_{-i,r} + \epsilon^t_{i,r}$$

 - where $p^t_{i,r}$ is the price set by agent $i$ at period $t$ of run $r$ of the experiment, $p^{t-1}_{-i,r}$ is the price set by $i$'s competitor at period $t$ of run $r$, $\alpha_{i,r}$ is a firm-run fixed effect.

-- The data of first 50 periods is omitted to ensure every agent is given a history of equal length since LLM agents are given the market history of last 50 periods.

 ## 🔗 Architecture Diagram